laninsky/bats_and_rats/fastsimcoal2_inputs/README.md

 Number of loci are the number of `retained_loci` that are also `total_filtered_loci`:
 `16,376`

-Total number of monomorphic entries to add to vcf file is total `sequence matrix size` minus `snps matrix size`:
+Total number of monomorphic entries to add to vcf file is total `sequence matrix size` minus `snps matrix size` (if you are coming from a different pipeline: the total length of sequence - the number of SNPs across that sequence):
 `1,493,950-33,969 = 1,459,981 bp`

 These numbers need to be placed in a file called fastsimcoal_inputs.
 First line is the number of loci, second line the number of monomorphic sites, and the final line, the name of the vcf file that will be added to e.g.